ISC/CHM/COS/MOL/PHY 235, 236

 An Integrated, Quantitative Introduction to the Natural Sciences

 Precept: Thurs, 7:30-8:50 p.m.

-An integrated, mathematically and computationally sophisticated introduction to biochemistry, molecular biology, genetic, genomics and evolution.
-Students must enroll in 235 in the fall, and 236 in the spring.
-Prerequisites: ISC/CHM/COS/MOL/PHY 231-234 or equivalent preparation (MOL 214, COS 126, CHM 201-202 or 203-204, PHY 103-104 or 105-106) or by permission of the instructor.
+An integrated, mathematically and computationally sophisticated introduction to molecular biology, genetics, genomics, evolution, biochemistry and neuroscience.
+Students must enroll in 235 in the fall, and 236 in the spring.* Prerequisites: ISC/CHM/COS/MOL/PHY 231-234 or equivalent preparation (MOL 214, COS 126, CHM 201-202 or 203-204, PHY 103-104 or 105-106) or by permission of the instructor.
 The course includes two hours and 40 minutes of lecture, one precept (one hour and 50 minutes), and a weekly evening problem session.

 Mala Murthy (Molecular Biology and the Princeton Neuroscience Institute)